SchizoDuckie/DuckieTV/EVENTS.md

  -  **storage:update**

-    Notify the SettingsSync service that something has changed in the favorite series list.
+    Notify the SyncManager service that something has changed in the favorite series list.

+ -  **serieslist:filter**

+     Tells the SeriesListCtrl to filter the library with the user's filter string.

  -  **sync:processremoteupdate**

-     When the StorageSync service is not already syncing, this make sure that local additions / deletions get stored in the cloud.
+     When the SyncManager service is not already syncing, this make sure that local additions / deletions get stored in the cloud.
+     *WIP Listener in place but Publisher yet to be created.*

  -  **torrent:update:**{{infoHash}}

-    Notify the torrentRemoteControl directives that a torrent's data has been updated.
+    Notify the TorrentClients that a torrent's data has been updated.
+Used Internally.

   -  **tpbmirrorresolver:status**

-    A status update for the TPB mirror resolver was published (used by SettingsCtrl to tap into verification steps).
+    A status update for the TPB mirror resolver was published (used by SettingsTorrentCtrl to tap into verification steps).

-  -  **trending:hide**

-    Used internally by the seriesList directive to stop fetching the Trakt.TV trending list.

-  -  **trending:show**

-    Used internally by the seriesList directive to start fetching the Trakt.TV trending list.

- -  **watchlist:check**
+  -  **traktserie:preview**

-    Fires when the watchlist should be checked for updates.
+    Tells the SidepanelTraktSerieCtrl to display preview details of a selected series.

  -  **watchlist:updated**